A passion for good things and the great outdoors

 Northwest Skåne is a good place for great adventure.
 High waves and hilly, wooded landscapes are perfect for land and water sports.
 The coastline attracts surfers and kayakers and canoers love the lakes.
 If you’re looking for local crafts, this is where you buy clay and stoneware ceramics from famous brands such as Wallåkra, Höganäs and Mölle Krukmakeri.

 The countryside in northwest Skåne is spectacular.
-The craggy rocks and steep cliffs of Kullaberg Nature Reserve on the Kullaberg peninsula is an area of quartz and crystals rises more that 180 metres above the sea.
+The craggy rocks and steep cliffs of Kullaberg Nature Reserve on the Kullaberg peninsula rise more that 180 metres above the sea.
 Explore the more than twenty caves or climb the cliffs for that adrenaline rush.
 There are several companies offering guided climbs and cave exploration.

 The Nimis artwork is a famous installation by artist Lars Vilks.
 Hidden away on the road to Arild, it is a collection of bridges, tunnels and lookout towers created from driftwood.
 Be careful, the path down to Nimis is steep and slippery when wet.